DataONEorg/d1_python/d1_common_python/doc/source/general.rst

 General
 =======

-Modules that facilitate interacting with the DataONE infrastructure.
+Modules that facilitate interacting with distributed systems such as the DataONE infrastructure.

 .. autosummary::
   :toctree: generated/